|Nutrition Facts (per serving)|

 Combine all ingredients—apple cider vinegar, water, Memphis rub, and barbecue sauce (if using)—in a large jar and shake to combine.
 This mop will settle, so shake it each time before using.

 Store this mop an airtight container and refrigerate for up to 3 months.

 How to Use This Memphis Mop

 To use the mop on ribs, apply it to the ribs every 30 minutes to an hour while they smoke.
 You don't want to disturb your ribs too much or let heat and smoke escape by opening your smoker too often.
-Keep in mind that using a mop comes from grilling rather than smoking, especially with open pit barbecue where the heat was harder to control.
+Keep in mind that using a mop comes from grilling rather than smoking, especially with open-pit barbecue where the heat is harder to control.
 At higher temperatures, the mop helps keep the meat moist.
 At the lower temperatures of smoking, you are helping tenderize the ribs as well as layering more flavor.

 - If you are using a little cotton mop, it's best to place some of the mop sauce in a separate dish to use each time.
 This prevents transferring bacteria to the main container of mop sauce.
 Using a spray bottle prevents this problem.